Victoria Pendleton: Cycling career

-2002–2008
+2001–2008

-Pendleton finished second in the 500 m time trial, 30 km points race and the sprint as well as recording a third-placed finish in the scratch race at the 2001 British National Track Championships.
-From 200204, she trained at the World Cycling Centre in Switzerland, under the tutelage of Frederic Magne.
+Pendleton finished second in the 500 m time trial, 30 km points race and the sprint as well as recording a third-place finish in the scratch race at the 2001 British National Track Championships.
+From 2002–2004, she trained at the World Cycling Centre in Switzerland, under the tutelage of Frédéric Magné.
 Pendleton found the experience challenging, her wellbeing suffered, and she self-harmed.
-Pendleton frustrated Magne by veering away from her training programme and she explained "I had always feared letting down figures of authority, my dad most of all, and so I felt diminished by disappointing Fred."
+She began deviating from her training programme, which upset Magné.
+Commenting on this period, Pendleton explained: "I had always feared letting down figures of authority, my dad most of all, and so I felt diminished by disappointing Fred."
 British Cycling sent psychiatrist Steve Peters to meet her.
-The two began working together, and this helped Pendleton.
-She has since stated, "If it wasn't for Steve [Peters], I don't think I'd be cycling today."
+They began working together, with positive results.
+Pendleton later stated: "If it wasn't for Steve [Peters], I don't think I'd be cycling today."

 Pendleton competed at the 2002 Commonwealth Games, where she finished fourth in the sprint.
-The following year, she recorded another fourth-place finish in the sprint at the 2003 UCI Track Cycling World Championships.
+In 2003, she recorded another fourth-place finish in the sprint at the 2003 UCI Track Cycling World Championships.
 In the 2003 World Cup, she won the scratch race in Sydney, and the following year, she secured victory in the sprint at the 2004 World Cup event in Manchester.
 She then finished fourth in the sprint at the 2004 UCI Track Cycling World Championships.
 At the 2004 Summer Olympics, she finished sixth in the 500 m time trial and ninth in the sprint.
-Pendleton later said that she was "embarassed" by her results at the Olympics and admitted that she felt "overwhelmed" by the experience.
-She also considered quitting the sport.
-Reflecting back on the Games, Pendleton said "It was a disaster.
-I was totally underprepared to be in a competition at that level, psychologically and physically.
-I'd been basically thrown to the lions."
-At the end of the year, she won the keirin at the 2004-05 World Cup meeting in Los Angeles.
+Pendleton later said that she was not ready both physically and psychologically for the Olympics at that time, and considered quitting the sport.
+At the end of the year, she won the keirin at the 2004–05 World Cup meeting in Los Angeles.